SmithWillSuffice/ohanga-pai/content/empirical/200_00_mmtodes_working_models.md

 **Issue 2.** I want the government as currency monopolist to get a proper MMT system.
-So we need to change the Price equation, and put the price level into the dynamics somehow, at a minimum as a policy response pressure.
+So we need to change the Price equation, and put the price level into the wage dynamics _directly_ somehow, to provide stronger policy response pressure, not just passively via nominal output $Y = Y_r P$.

 **Issue 3.** In my Goodwin model from about a decade ago, I saw that I wrote an investment function.
 It used a depreciation parameter $\delta$, but this was